-1) As discussed under 4.3.7 more detailed work on levels of future service demand to be undertaken by the SSSC in the next three financial years.

-2) Promotion and dissemination to employers of the SSSC's recently developed workforce planning guide.

-3) Learning Networks to look strategically at pre-employability and induction needs in their regions.

-4) Learning Networks to work with employers to identify gaps in learning provision more broadly and in seeking creative solutions to these at local level.

-5) Completion and launch of the SfCD careers web-site.

-6) Develop e-learning for the core elements of Induction, based on the 4 mandatory units of the Health and Social Care SVQs.

-7) Promotion of careers in the sector.

-8) Maximise the use of Skills for Work as a route into the sector.
+- 1) As discussed under 5.3.10 more detailed work on levels of future service demand and models of service design is to be undertaken by the SSSC in the next three financial years. - 2) Promotion and dissemination to employers of the SSSC's recently developed workforce planning guide. - 3) Learning Networks to look strategically at pre-employability and induction needs in their regions. - 4) Learning Networks to work with employers to identify gaps in learning provision more broadly and in seeking creative solutions to these at local level. - 5) Completion and launch of the SfCD careers web-site. - 6) Develop e-learning for the core elements of Induction, based on the 4 mandatory units of the Health and Social Care SVQs. - 7) Promotion of careers in the sector. - 8) Maximise the use of Skills for Work as a route into the sector. - 9) Ensure all Scottish Stakeholders are aware of the role of LNs and vice versa. - 10) Encourage employers to make use of the Trade Union Learning Representatives (TULR) scheme to support the development of their workforce. - 11) Increase number of MAs available to the sector. - 12) Examine the potential of developing a JobCentre Plus Sector Pathway(s). - 13) SfCD to disseminate relevant LMI to the sector and key stakeholders.